-Leadership Jefferson City has been a vital program at the Chamber for the last 26 years.
-More than 770 people have graduated from this program and gone on to be active leaders within our community.
+Leadership Jefferson City has been a vital program at the Chamber for the last 30 years.
+Over 800 people have graduated from this program and gone on to be active leaders within our community.

-Leadership Jefferson City is designed to identify and motivate emerging leaders, and to develop their potential for community leadership roles by exposing them to the opportunities, realities and challenges of thecommunity.
-The topics of the eleven sessions included team building, diversity, history of Jefferson City, wellness/social services, state government, education, local government, technology, volunteerism, industry, media, and arts & recreation.
+Leadership Jefferson City is designed to identify and motivate emerging leaders, and to develop their potential for community leadership roles by exposing them to the opportunities, realities and challenges of the community.
+The topics of the eleven sessions included team building retreat with the history of Jefferson City, arts & recreation, diversity, education, health & wellness, industry, local government, media, state government, technology and volunteerism.

-Only 30 people are selected to participate in this five month program.
-Sessions start in January and run through May.
+The applications are available in November and a Steering Committee will review the applications and select the participants in December.
+Only 30 people are selected to participate in this six month program.
+Sessions start in January and run through June.

 For more information, please call Dana Struemph, 638-3589.
 To be on the mailing list for the next class, contact email@example.com.

 The Leadership Jefferson City Selection Committee is pleased to announce the graduation of the 2017 Class of Leadership Jefferson City.
 This group of business professionals experienced eleven sessions over six months designed to expand their leadership skills and broaden their understanding of our community.